Kroger and Albertsons prepare to make a final federal court argument for their merger

-The Federal Trade Commission argued that the deal would eliminate competition and lead to higher food prices for already struggling customers.
+But the FTC says the deal would eliminate competition and lead to higher food prices for already struggling customers.
+Susan Musser, the Federal Trade Commission’s chief trial counsel, argued Tuesday that Kroger and Albertsons primarily compete with each other and not places like Amazon or Costco, where consumers do other kinds of shopping.

-In 2022, Kroger and Albertsons proposed what would be the largest supermarket merger in U.S. history.
-But the FTC sued to prevent the $24.6 billion deal.

-The FTC wants U.S. District Judge Adrienne Nelson to issue a preliminary injunction that would block the deal while its complaint goes before an in-house administrative law judge.
+“It’s this local competition, in these local communities, that this merger will eliminate,” Musser said.

-In testimony during the hearing, the CEOs of Albertsons and Kroger said the merged company would lower prices in a bid to retain customers.
+In their hearing testimony this month, the CEOs of Albertsons and Kroger said the merged company would lower prices in a bid to retain customers.
 They also argued that the merger would boost growth, bolstering stores and union jobs.

 FTC attorneys have noted that the two supermarket chains currently compete in 22 states, closely matching each other on price, quality, private label products and services like store pickup.
 Shoppers benefit from that competition and would lose those benefits if the merger is allowed to proceed, they said.